cappetta/datastax/README.md

 ### Authors and Contributors
 author: thomas cappetta
-reference source & authors to be published w/ v1.0.
+reference to be published w/ 1.0

 ##### Release notes: